About Us

 The United Nations Democracy Fund (UNDEF) was created by UN Secretary-General Kofi A. Annan in 2005 as a United Nations General Trust Fund.
 It was welcomed by the General Assembly in the Outcome Document of the 2005 World Summit (A/RES/60/1, paragraphs 136-137).

-UNDEF supports democratization efforts around the world.
-It funds, designs, manages, mentors, and generates projects that empower civil society, promote human rights, and encourage the participation of all groups in democratic processes.
+UNDEF supports efforts around the world that increase civic space, empower civil society, promote human rights, and encourage the participation of all groups in democratic processes.

 UNDEF initiatives focus on the following areas: